-Deutsche Bank to pay more than $37 million to settle dark pool cases
+Deutsche Bank to pay more than $40 million to settle dark pool cases

 "We believe that all concerns described in the settlements, which do not allege intentional wrongdoing or misconduct, have been remediated.”

+The SEC in recent years has been on the prowl for violations of complex equity market structure rules that are designed to ensure fairness for all investors.

+Those cases have targeted exchanges, brokers and dark pools for a variety of problems, from misleading investors about their services, to giving some investors an edge by providing them with faster access to trading data.

-This marks the third joint case against a major bank's dark pool trading platform filed this year by the SEC and New York.
+This marks the third joint case filed this year against a big bank by the SEC and New York in connection with dark pools.

-Barclays (BARC.L) and Credit Suisse CSGN.VX have also settled charges in connection with misleading investors in dark pools, a type of alternative trading platform that is similar to an exchange, but with less price transparency.
+Barclays and Credit Suisse previously settled charges in connection with misleading investors in dark pools, a type of alternative trading platform that is similar to an exchange, but with less price transparency.

-The SEC and New York Attorney General Eric Schneiderman said Deutsche told investors it was using ongoing data analysis to rank its dark pools best suited for customer orders using a so-called "dark pool ranking model."

-But due to a coding error, the bank only updated the ranking model once in two years, causing at least two dark pools to receive inflated rankings the skewed how orders were routed, the SEC said.
+The stale data caused at least two dark pools not affiliated with Deutsche Bank to receive inflated rankings, and the SEC said millions of orders would have been sent elsewhere by the SuperX+ if the data had been properly updated.

+"Broker-dealer customers expect to be told if a routing program like Deutsche Bank's does not function properly, relies on stale data, and routes millions of orders contrary to the described methodology," said Robert Cohen, the co-chief of the SEC Enforcement Division's market abuse unit, in a statement.

-(Reporting by Sarah N. Lynch; Editing by Lisa Von Ahn and David Gregorio)
+(Reporting by Sarah N. Lynch; Editing by Lisa Von Ahn, David Gregorio and Bill Rigby)